wjp241/devillist/README.md

 # devillist

-script for automating job application on Angelist
+a script for autofilling coverletter on Angelist

 # Recaps